 - Pour the apple cider vinegar into the pot along with the stock and make sure the liquid comes half way up the meat on all sides.
 Start with two cups but if you need more add more

 - Put the lid on the casserole and put it in oven to cook for 3 hours.
 The cooking time will really depend on how the heat is distributed in your oven.
 If the meat is not falling apart after 3 hours just leave it in a little longer until it is

 - Remove from the oven and leave it sitting in the pot, covered, as you make the tacos

-- Heat a cast iron skillet or frying pan on a medium/high heat
+- About 30 minutes before the pork is ready – Heat a cast iron skillet or frying pan on a medium/high heat

 - Mix together the masa harina, water, smoked paprika, and salt until a dough forms